Eyescale/Consensus/Release/Version-WIP/Examples/6_System/README.txt

 				// free current *guard and use existing do { ~(*guard), ((*,guard),%?) }

-		and likewise for *bar and for *on
+		and likewise for *on and for *bar

-	   This is implemented in :register which is entered after :inform and eventually performs
+	   This is implemented in :instantiate which is entered after :inform and eventually performs the instantiation
-		   do ( *guard, ((*bar,*on), *action ))
+		   do ( *guard, ((*on,*bar), *action ))

 NOTES
-	. currently we do allow CL string DO string // with same string . in/on/off occurrences may be specified without do at the end of system file => currently just ignored
+	. currently we do allow CL string DO string // with same string . output.story allows in/on/off occurrences to be specified with no action at the end of system file. inform.story will report error and exit in this case.

-TODO
-	. output informed data structure
-	. integrate with cosystem and launch
+	. guard, on, bar may have no associated condition/event in which case inform.story will report - here with all three barren:
+		: "occurrence" ON|OFF
+		  in
+		    on
+		      /
+		: "next occurrence" ON|OFF
+		  ...
+	.
+We could cover all occurrences using
+			((!!,SET),?)	// currently not used
+			((!!,CL),?)
+			((!!,DO),?)	// generative only
+	  but then we must deregister occurrence from ((!!,SET),.) if it is found generative, and decide whether to allow occurrence in both or only one of ((!!,CL),.) and ((!!,SET),.) otherwise

+NOTES
+	.
+Design consistency
+		per .action:expression
+	  should be achieved via
+		do : action : ( action | ?:(expression) (%|,%?) )
+	  and traversing action list (then guard, then triggers) instead of relying on implementation to serialize output